Skip to main content

 Message delivery flow

 Notifications don’t include message content — the agent must call read_messages to read them.
 This enforces a consistent read → respond pattern and prevents agents from acting on stale summaries.
+Wake is best-effort.
+Chat persistence is not rolled back when no runtime Thread is currently addressable.

 Real-time updates